p-galanin/android-dictionary/README.md

 Simple dictionary for the personal list of words to remember.
 Features:
 - dump/restore from file
-- daily notification with "the word of the day"
+- daily notifications with "the word of the day"